calebmsword/javascript-notes/type-checking.md

 console.log(Object.prototype.toString.call(date));  // "[object Date]"
 ```

 It is import to understand that `Object.prototype.toString.call` tells us how the object was constructed.
 It does not inform us of the object's current prototype.
-It is possible for it to be different that the `prototype` property of the object's constructor function.
+It is possible for it to be different than the `prototype` property of the object's constructor function.

 It seems that `Object.prototype.toString.call` is a reliable method for checking whether an object was constructed from a native JavaScript constructor function.
 But there is a trivial exploit.
 The JavaScript specification demands that, if an object has a `Symbol.toStringTag` property whose value is a string anywhere in its prototype chain, then the result of `Object.prototype.toString.call` should change in accordance to that value.
 For example,